leonardo-bravop/GreenShop-E-Commerce/README.md

 ## Backend:

-nodeJS, Express and PSQL with Sequelize
+Node.js, Express and PostgreSQL with Sequelize